HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 ### Example

-In this subsection an example is provided.
+In this subsection, an example is provided.
 A [QuantumProgram](hight-level/program.md) is created to be executed on the [qoqo_quest](https://github.com/HQSquantumsimulations/qoqo-quest) simulator backend.
 Here, all three options supported by an `EvaluatingBackend` are presented:

 * to run a single circuit,
 * to run a measurement, and